 4. Keep a relentless focus on ROI

-Not only does ROI prove marketing’s value to the organisation, it also serves as another metric to help you refine your strategy.
-For example, are you spending an inordinate amount of time on social media, only to find those efforts are not generating high-quality leads?
+Not only does ROI prove marketing’s value to the organisation, but it also serves as another metric to help you refine your strategy.
+For example, are you spending an excessive amount of time on social media only to find those efforts are not generating high-quality leads?
 In that case, you may want to redirect your efforts to those channels where you get the most bang for your buck.

 5. Rinse and repeat!

-When you’re caught up with campaigns, content creation and the myriad of other things that takes up a marketer’s time, it can be easy to let reporting fall by the wayside.
-It’s crucial, however, that you continue to generate reports on a regular basis, so that you can keep kicking your marketing goals.
+When you’re caught up with campaigns, content creation and the myriad of other things that take up a marketer’s time, it can be easy to let reporting fall by the wayside.
+It’s crucial, however, that you continue to generate reports regularly so that you can keep kicking your marketing goals.

-This means making sure a formal reporting process is just part and parcel of your everyday workflow.
-We recommend generating reports at least monthly for your higher ups, and at least weekly for yourself and your team (though there are certain metrics you probably want to monitor daily).
+This means ensuring a formal reporting process is part and parcel of your everyday workflow.
+We recommend generating reports monthly for your higher-ups and at least weekly for yourself and your team (though there are certain metrics you probably want to monitor daily).

-These marketing reporting best practices help to make marketing accountable, and really prove that they are creating value for the company and that they deserve their seat at the table – and once you can prove that, who knows, you may even find your marketing budget gets a bump!
+These marketing reporting best practices help keep marketing accountable and prove that you’re creating value for the company and you deserve your seat at the table – and once you can prove that, who knows, you may even find your marketing budget gets a bump!

 Finally, regular reporting makes annual marketing reporting a snap.
-And you know what would make it even easier?
-Our awesome Annual marketing reporting template and guide, which shows you exactly what you need to include, and gives detailed examples that save you time and stress when the time comes.
+And you know what makes it even easier?
+Our awesome marketing report template and guide, which shows you exactly what you need to include and gives detailed examples that save you time and stress when the reporting period comes.

 What are you waiting for?
-Download it now!
+Download the template and guide now!

 Originally published on 15 February 2018.
 Last updated on 13 July 2023.